LLNL/sundials/doc/shared/Install.rst

    the option of building the SUNDIALS examples without having to install them.
    (This can be used as a sanity check for the freshly built libraries.)

-#.
-Even if generation of shared libraries is enabled, only static libraries are
-   created for the FCMIX modules.
-Because of the use of fixed names for the Fortran user-provided subroutines, FCMIX shared libraries would result in "undefined symbol" errors at link time.

 Further details on the CMake-based installation procedures, instructions for manual compilation, and a roadmap of the resulting installed libraries and exported header files, are provided in :numref:`Installation.CMake`